 What was the Great Schism in simple terms?

 Given that the Church of Rome had regained its authority through internal reforms.
 But also by attracting lay leaders to its service.
-And the fact that Patriarch Cerularios was a proud and ambitious character the meeting was a disaster.
+And the fact that Patriarch Cerularios was a proud and ambitious character, but the meeting was a disaster.

 What did the Great Schism do?

-The first small schism took place between 343 and 398 and focused on Arianism.
+The first minor schism occurred between 343 and 398 and focused on Arianism.
 A belief that denied the divine character of Jesus Christ.
-This heresy was rejected by the Western church, while in the East it was somewhat overlooked.
+The western church rejected this heresy, which was somewhat overlooked in the East.
 And even found adherents among the Greek Christian clergy.
-There followed the Acacian schism of 482-519 on the nature of the incarnation of Jesus Christ and the Photian schism of the 9th century.
+There followed the Acacian schism of 482-519 on the nature of the incarnation of Jesus Christ and the Photian division of the 9th century.

-According to historians, the Great Schism was demonstrated through the two religious centers competing fiercely for the evangelization of the Slavic world in Eastern and South-Eastern Europe, and after the Slavs in the area of Bulgaria, Serbia and Russia entered the sphere of Constantinople, the stronger Eastern church no longer accepted the supremacy of Rome.
-Then, in the 11th century, Basil II the Macedonian moved further and further away from Rome.
+According to historians, the Great Schism was demonstrated through the two religious centers competing fiercely to evangelize the Slavic world in Eastern and South-Eastern Europe.
+After the Slavs in the area of Bulgaria, Serbia and Russia entered the sphere of Constantinople; the more vital Eastern church no longer accepted the supremacy of Rome.
+Then, in the 11th century, Basil II, the Macedonian, moved further and further away from Rome.

 The political and military games of the secular rulers overrode the egos of the religious leaders, however, and the patriarch was forced to accept papal primacy, for example, under Basil I Macedonian in the 9th century.
-This was because the Byzantine emperors wanted to support Italy to maintain their possessions in the Peninsula.
+This was because the Byzantine emperors wanted to support Italy in maintaining its possessions in the Peninsula.

 How did the Great Schism end?

 The split was not immediately noticed.
-Relationships of tension parallel those of collaboraticontinuesnue.
-But one of the immediate effects was that, as a result of the break with Byzantium, the new Pope, Nicholas II, alone against the Normans, grants Robert Guiscard the dukedom of Calabria and Aculia in 1059.
+But one of the immediate effects was that, due to the break with Byzantium, the new Pope, Nicholas II, alone against the Normans, granted Robert Guiscard the dukedom of Calabria and Aculia in 1059.

-The end of the Great Schism is reflected in Humbert, who in turn obtains the necessary papal bull and excommunicates Patriarch Cerularios on 16 July 1054.
-The Patriarch did not hesitate and at a synod convened on 24 July of the same year, he, in turn, excommunicated Humbert.
-After this rupture, Pope Nicholas II allies himself with Robert Guiscard’s Normans and gives them a free hand against the Byzantines.
+The end of the Great Schism is reflected in Humbert, who obtains the necessary papal bull and excommunicates Patriarch Cerularios on 16 July 1054.
+The Patriarch did not hesitate, and at a synod convened on 24 July of the same year, he, in turn, excommunicated Humbert.
+After this rupture, Pope Nicholas II allied himself with Robert Guiscard’s Normans and gave them a free hand against the Byzantines.
 The break became definitive after the Latin crusaders conquered Constantinople and desecrated the Orthodox churches.

 Thus began the alliance between the Papacy and the Normans: the pope gained the support of a powerful ally and the Normans the recognition of their power in Italy.
-Later, the organization of the Crusades brought the two worlds into direct contact, making the differences perceived not only at a high level but also among the population.
-Finally, the year 1204 – the conquest of Constantinople by the Latins – led to a definitive rupture between West and East and the birth of a general feeling of hatred towards the Latins among the Byzantines.
+Later, the organization of the Crusades brought the two worlds into direct contact, making the differences perceived at a high level and among the population.
+Finally, the year 1204 – the conquest of Constantinople by the Latins – led to a definitive rupture between the West and East and the birth of a general hatred towards the Latins among the Byzantines.

 What happened after the Great Schism?

-The schism can be better observed and followed since emperor Diocletian (284-305) divided the Empire, in 286, into the Eastern Empire, with its capital at Nicomedia, and the Western Empire, with its capital at Rome, understanding that there was an Eastern world, with its concepts and mentality, different from the Western one.
+The schism can be better observed and followed since emperor Diocletian (284-305) divided the Empire, in 286, into the Eastern Empire, with its capital at Nicomedia.
+The Western Empire, with its capital at Rome, understood that there was an Eastern world with concepts and mentality different from the Western one.

-After the Great Schism, the Greeks had more and more problems defending their empire, finding themselves in an embarrassing and then desperate situation.
-The Western help was always conditioned by the acceptance of the primacy, which made the rift between the two sides even greater.
-The desire for the political power of the papacy was the real cause of the schism and it proved itself in time.
+After the Great Schism, the Greeks had more and more problems defending their empire, finding themselves in an embarrassing and desperate situation.
+Western help was always conditioned by the acceptance of importance, which made the rift between the two sides even greater.
+The desire for the political power of the papacy was the real cause of the schism and proved itself in time.

-The real and irremediable rupture between the two churches occurred with the conquest of Constantinople on April 13, 1204, by the Crusaders, which led to the serious weakening of the Byzantine Empire, one of the main causes of its conquest by the Turks on May 29, 1453.
+The absolute and irremediable rupture between the two churches occurred with the conquest of Constantinople on April 13, 1204, by the Crusaders, which led to the severe weakening of the Byzantine Empire, one of the leading causes of its conquest by the Turks on May 29, 1453.

 - The Great Schism is the canonical separation and the interruption of liturgical communion between the Church of Rome (now the Roman Catholic Church).
 And the Churches of the Patriarchates of Constantinople, Alexandria, and Antioch.
 And Jerusalem (now the Orthodox Church).
 The definitive break in formal relations took place in 1054.

 - From the 4th century onwards, the Church granted special status to bishops.
-Later named patriarchs: the bishop of Rome, the bishop of Alexandria, and the bishop of Antioch.
+Later named patriarchs: was the bishop of Rome, the bishop of Alexandria, and Antioch.
 These five primate bishops made up the Pentarchy.

-Despite the Great Schism of 1054, the two branches still communicated with each other on amicable terms until the time of the Fourth Crusade.
+Despite the Great Schism of 1054, the two branches communicated on amicable terms until the Fourth Crusade.
 However, in 1204, the Western Crusaders brutally attacked Constantinople and desecrated the Byzantine church Hagia Sophia.

 Now that the rift was permanent, the two branches of Christianity became increasingly divided doctrinally, politically, and liturgically.
-An attempt at reconciliation took place at the Second Council of Lyons in 1274.
+An attempt at reconciliation occurred at the Second Council of Lyons in 1274.